alexerdmann/HER/README.md

 HER is under continuous development supported by the [Herodotos Project](https://u.osu.edu/herodotos/) and [NYU-PSL Spatial Humanities Partnership](https://wp.nyu.edu/nyupslgeo/).
 We gratefully acknowledge [Moses](http://www.statmt.org/moses/), from whom we borrowed some code, and [Abraham](https://en.wikipedia.org/wiki/Abraham), from whom we derived three major religions.

-If you find HER useful, please cite the below work from which she was adapted:
+If you find HER useful, please cite the below work from which the system was adapted:

 * Erdmann et al., 2016 [Challenges and Solutions for Latin Named Entity Recognition](http://www.aclweb.org/anthology/W16-4012)